andersonsimioni/AnonNetCore_py/documentation/dht_doc.md

 sha512("<namespace>|<logical_key>")
 ```

-The logical key is usually already a SHA-512 identifier to keep distributed keys
+The logical key should be compact and stable.
+In most flows it is either a
-compact and stable.
+SHA-512 id or a short title derived from an id.

 ## Namespaces